 Areas to Improve

 Use of a Tripod

-To standardise and compare our product reviews, we’ve decided to use a scored-based ranking system.
-To learn more about interpreting these numbers and how other courses measure, please visit our review roundup page here.
+To standardize and compare our product reviews, we’ve decided to use a scored-based ranking system.

 |Ease of Learning||

 |Community and Learning Support||

 |Value for Money||